ochoajuanm/ochoajuanm/README.md

 My experience includes:

+- Work with programming languages such as Python, SQL, Bash and Scala
 - Handling of relational and non-relational databases on Azure (Azure SQL) and on-premises (PostgresSQL, SQL Server)
 - Design and implementation of ETL pipelines using Azure Data Factory and Apache Airflow
 - Utilization of data analysis tools on Azure such as Azure Databricks and Apache Spark